Skip to content

 • URI: Bitbucket server's root URL (e.g., https://bitbucket.example.com).

-• Username: The username of a user who has REPO_ADMIN rights on the Bitbucket server.
+• Username: The username of a user who has admin permissions for the repository.

 4. Complete project creation as usual, by providing the full name of the Bitbucket repository and completing any other required fields.
 The name should be in this format projectKey/repoSlug.